goncalvesjoao/jquery.scrollBottom/README.md

 ## Methods

 ### `init` method ###
-Initializes necessary data and bind events to the target element.
+Initializes necessary data and bind events to the target.

 #### Params ####
 <table>